Visit

 Appointments

-Appointments are required for the use of the archives, manuscript, and rare book collections.
-Please use the page at this link (https://collections.library.appstate.edu/appointment) to request an appointment.
+Appointments for the use of the archives, manuscript, and rare book collections are required.
+Researchers must request an appointment at least five (5) days in advance of the intended research time through the online booking system at this link (https://collections.library.appstate.edu/appointment).
 Please check our Hours page for any changes to regular hours.
 Appointments are not required for the use of non-rare materials.

 Searching the Collections